weewx/weewx/docs_src/utilities/weectl-import-config-opt.md

 * `weewx_archive_field_name` is a field in the in-use WeeWX archive table schema
 * `wc_field_name` is the name of a WeatherCat source field as detailed in the _Available WeatherCat import field names_ table below.
 * `weewx_unit_name` is a WeeWX unit name; e.g., `degree_C`

 Each WeeWX archive field stanza supports the following options:

 * `source_field`.
-The name of the WeatherCat field to be mapped to the
-  WeeWX archive field.
+The name of the WeatherCat field to be mapped to the WeeWX archive field.
 Mandatory.
 * `unit`.
 The WeeWX unit name of the units used by `source_field`.
 Mandatory.
 * `cumulative`.
-Whether the source field is a cumulative value or not (e.g.
+Whether the source field is a cumulative value or not (e.g., daily rainfall).
-  , daily rainfall).
 Optional boolean value.
 Default is `False`.

 !!!
 Note
     The `unit` option setting for each field map entry will depend on the WeatherCat settings used to generate the WeatherCat .cat files.
-Depending on the WeatherCat field type, the supported
+    Depending on the WeatherCat field type, the supported WeeWX units names for that field may only be a subset of the corresponding WeeWX unit names;
-    WeeWX units names for that field may only be a subset of the corresponding WeeWX unit names; e.g., WeeWX supports temperatures in Celsius, Fahrenheit and Kelvin, but WeatherCat .cat files may only include temperatures in Celsius or Fahrenheit.
+    e.g., WeeWX supports temperatures in Celsius, Fahrenheit and Kelvin, but WeatherCat .cat files may only include temperatures in Celsius or Fahrenheit.
 Refer to [_Units_](../reference/units.md) for details of available WeeWX unit names.

 <table id="wc-avail-import-field-names-table" class="indent">
     <caption>Available WeatherCat import field names</caption>